alexjch/telemetrics-client/docs/man/telempostd.1.rst

 DESCRIPTION
 ===========

-The ``telemd`` program handles communication between telemetry client and telemetry probes.
+The ``telempostd`` program delivers locally generated telemetry records to a remote telemetry service.
+Telemetry data can be in any format, and is relayed as-is.

 OPTIONS